warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     stopped in its travel.
 If the filter modifies the message it must return '100'.

-    When a message is received by the SMTP server for user 'foo@xyzw.abc' XMail searches inside the 'filters' subdirectory to find a file named (user processing):
+    When a message is received by the SMTP server for user 'foo@xyzw.aiai.abc' XMail searches inside the 'filters' subdirectory to find a file named (user processing):

-     foo@xyzw.abc.tab
+     foo@xyzw.aiai.abc.tab

     If this file is not found then XMail searches for (domain processing):

-     xyzw.abc.tab
+     xyzw.aiai.abc.tab
+     aiai.abc.tab
+     abc.tab

     If this file is not found then XMail searches for (default processing):